arvidn/libtorrent/branches/RC_0_15/docs/manual.rst

 as they leave disk I/O time for other processes.

 ``disk_cache_algorithm`` tells the disk I/O thread which cache flush algorithm to use.
-The default (and original) algorithm is LRU.
+The default algorithm is largest_contiguous.
 This flushes the entire piece, in the write cache, that was least recently written to.
 This is specified by the ``session_settings::lru`` enum value. ``session_settings::largest_contiguous`` will flush the largest